Get A Free Legal Consultation

-With more than 15 years of experience handling complex litigation, attorney Trent Miracle leads the firm’s Pharmaceutical Litigation Group, helping thousands of people harmed by dangerous drugs and defective medical devices.
+With 20 years of experience handling a broad array of mass tort cases, attorney Trent Miracle co-chairs the firm’s Complex Litigation Group, helping thousands of people harmed by dangerous drugs and defective medical devices.

 Trent is a shareholder at Simmons Hanly Conroy.
 Prior to joining the firm in 2003, Trent earned his bachelor’s degree in English from Depauw University in Indiana and graduated with his J.D. from St. Mary’s University School of Law in Texas in 1995.
 He began his career in 1996 as a personal injury attorney practicing aviation law, concentrating on airline and helicopter disasters.